Twenty-eighth week of 2019 edition!

 The Summer of Love: High School DxD’s Rias Gremory: The Effort of Doing Something, instead of Nothing

 Keeping in the theme of realistic and interesting characters, did you see the first episode of O Maidens in Your Savage Season?
-It’s been a long time I was in high school (and no, there were no dinosaurs around, contrary to popular theory — but I dimly remember a comet…), but the characters struck me a almost uncomfortably realistic!
+It’s been a long time I was in high school (and no, there were no dinosaurs around, contrary to popular belief — but I do remember a comet…), but the characters struck me as almost uncomfortably realistic!
 At least, among the young women I was friends with.
-I can’t be sure, though, well, I’m a guy, and my perspective was decidedly different.
+I can’t be sure, though, because, well, I’m a guy, and my perspective was decidedly different.
 This post by Jessi Silver from Season 1 Episode 1 confirms that a) I wasn’t insane thinking the characters were authentic and b) that I didn’t catch half of what made this episode so interesting!
-I mean, with observations like “episode is cringe-worthy in the way that only complete familiarity can be,” you know you’re in for an insightful read!
+I mean, with observations like the “episode is cringe-worthy in the way that only complete familiarity can be,” you know you’re in for an insightful read!

 Okay, just for the sake of clarity, I’m choosing these posts because I like them and think my readers will, too — and not because they fit a theme.
 I say this because this is now the fourth post to celebrate an anime character!
 This time, jernahblunt is the blogger.
 Jonah’s Daily Rants is the blog.
 The series is Neon Genesis Evangelion, and Shinji Ikari is the character.
 What makes Shinji so relatable?
 So compelling?
 So… human?
 I enjoyed reading what this post had to say on the topic, and I think you will, too!